t87912/NBGardens/README.md

 ## Highlighted Features
-Below are some screenshots of the new features for application;
+Below are some screenshots of the new features of the application;

 <ul>
     <li>